 How to manage difficult clients (and what a good one looks like)

-Difficult clients can undermine your business, knock your confidence, feed your insecurity, make you doubt yourself and even make you start to hate freelancing – so it’s really important you know how to identify and manage all the different types.
-Remember that you work with your client, not for them so it pays to proactively steer the process and manage the relationship before it gets out of hand.
+Difficult clients can undermine your business, knock your confidence, feed your insecurity, make you doubt yourself and even make you start to hate freelancing.
+So it’s really important you know how to identify and manage all the different types.
+Remember that you work with your clients, not for them, so it pays to steer the process proactively and manage the relationship before it gets out of hand.

 What happens if a Virtual Assistant makes a mistake?